How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 Option 2: Categorized Columns (Best for Human Readers)

 Group skills into logical categories.
-This helps both ATS and human recruiters see your strengths instantly.
+Both ATS and human recruiters can see your strengths in seconds.

 Template: